-Virtual reality can adapt to many use cases and better process in your company, but what is the return on investment (ROI) of using VR?
-Many benefits are drawn from VR in engineering, like saving time and money at different stages of product development.
+Virtual reality can adapt to many use cases and better process in your company, but what is the return on investment (ROI) of engineering VR?
+Many benefits are drawn from VR for engineering, like saving time and money at different stages of product development.
 But the gains are not just quantitative, but also qualitative like improving process and product quality, fostering innovation mindset and refining the worker’s skills.

 How to deploy VR in your company

 More and more engineers are relying on Augmented Reality (AR) and Virtual Reality (VR) in their jobs.
 But there are many ways to introduce enterprise virtual reality into your organization.
 One of the main questions being on-premise versus SaaS (Software as a Service).